 (Want to learn more about How to Get Into Brown University?
 Visit our blog entitled: How to Get Into Brown: Admissions Data and Strategies for all of the most recent admissions data as well as tips for gaining acceptance.)

-You’ll find Brown University’s essay prompts for the 2022-23 admissions cycle listed below.
+You’ll find the Brown supplemental essay prompts for the 2022-23 admissions cycle listed below.
 The College Transitions team will also share their advice about how successful applicants approach each of the Brown supplemental essays.

 Brown Supplemental Essays 2022-23